-The trust's information governance is overseen by the information governance committee, which reports to the trust management committee and also provides reports to the quality and safety committee.
-The information governance committee is chaired by the senior information risk owner (SIRO), who is the director of quality and safety; membership includes the Caldicott Guardian, deputy Caldicott Guardian, chief information officer and head of information governance, who is also our data protection officer.
+The Trust's information governance is overseen by the information governance committee, which reports to the Trust's management executive committee and also provides assurance reports to the quality and safety committee.
+The information governance committee is chaired by the senior information risk owner (SIRO), who is the director of quality and safety; membership includes the Caldicott Guardian, deputy Caldicott Guardian, chief information officer, clinical safety officer, and head of information governance (who is also our data protection officer).